Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Introduction

 \section{Introduction}

 Perturbations to the orbits of compact objects, like black holes (BHs), can serve as a dynamical probe of their local environment.
 One important effect is dynamical friction, first calculated in a seminal paper by Chandrasekhar~\cite{Chandrasekhar:1943ys} for collisionless particles, and later extended to gaseous media in, e.g., Refs.~\cite{Dokuchaev1964, Ruderman1971, Rephaeli1980, Ostriker:1998fa}.
+These quantities were also calculated in the case of fuzzy dark matter (FDM), in the nonrelativistic and relativistic regimes \cite{Hui:2016ltb, Lancaster:2019mde, Annulli:2020lyc, Traykova:2021dua, Chowdhury:2021zik, Wang:2021udl, Vicente:2022ivh, Traykova:2023qyv}.
+In this paper, we focus on the case of self-interacting dark matter, which we considered in \cite{Brax:2019npi,Boudon:2022dxi,Boudon:2023qbu}.
 In all of these cases, the compact object decelerates as it exchanges momentum with distant particles - or ``streamlines'' - that are deflected by its gravitational field.
 Equivalently, one can think of dynamical friction as the gravitational pull on the compact object exerted by the resulting fluid overdensity that forms in its wake.
 A second effect is the accretion of matter onto the~compact~object.

 Naturally, the amount of influence these effects can have on the compact object's trajectory depends on the specific nature of the environment.
 We are interested here in the case of dark matter clouds, within which most binary systems are expected to reside.
 Motivated by the lack of experimental evidence for weakly interacting massive particles (see, e.g., the reviews in Refs.~\cite{Roszkowski:2017nbc, Arcadi:2017kky}), we focus on scalar-field dark matter models with a particle mass between $10^{-20}~\text{eV}$ and $1~\text{eV}$.
 Within this range, very large occupation numbers are needed to form a galactic halo; hence, the scalar field behaves essentially classically and is described by a Schr\"{o}dinger wave function in the nonrelativistic regime.
 Static equilibrium solutions, also called ``solitons,'' form at the centers of these halos~\cite{Goodman:2000tg, Schive:2014dra, Schive:2014hza, Arbey:2001qi, Chavanis:2011zi, Chavanis:2011zm, Marsh:2015wka, Calabrese:2016hmp, Chen:2016unw, Schwabe:2016rze, Veltmaat:2016rxo, Gonzalez-Morales:2016yaf, Robles:2012uy, Bernal:2017oih, Mocz:2017wlg, Mukaida:2016hwd, Vicens:2018kdk, Bar:2018acw, Eby:2018ufi, Bar-Or:2018pxz, Marsh:2018zyw, Chavanis:2018pkx, Emami:2018rxq, Levkov:2018kau, Broadhurst:2019fsl,Hayashi:2019ynr, Bar:2019bqz, Garcia:2023abs}.
 In this article, we investigate the impact on the gravitational-wave~(GW) signal emitted by a binary BH that is embedded in one of these solitons.